elendraug/boba-docs/docusaurus/docs/project/WIPs/minimize-editor.md

 ### Prior Art

-The only social netwrok software I can think of with a similar function is Discourse.
+The only social network software I can think of with a similar function is Discourse.

 - They allow you to minimize the editor and navigate anywhere in their software (AFAICT).
 - They do not have any special indicator on the post that is being replied to, but have a link to it on top of their editor.
 Clicking the link will load that post/thread.
   - For posts without a title, it just marks the name of the person you're replying to.
-If they feature more than once in a thread, there's no specific distinction in that case.
+If they appear more than once in a thread, there's no specific distinction in that case.
 - Clicking on another reply button will immediately mark your current draft as replying to the new post.
 - Selecting text on any post brings up a "quote" callout, which will copy the text into your editor when clicked.